decentralized-identity/keri/docs/Q-and-A.md

 So therefore the non-interactive mechanism to replay attack prevention has been suggested in KERI implemented by Date-time-stamp (monotonic).\
 The time window can be fairly large because you use monotonicity.

+#### How can I use KERI to filter connections with the outside world.
+Any public enquiry should be filtered upfront.
+_My e-mail address or phone number are publicly available and anyone can contact me, I'd like more privacy._\
+_I you want to talk to me, you send a message to my public identifier._

+You don't need to a strong correlation to you as an entity, but only to your "local" reputation.

+The correlation in KERI is never public always private.
+Spam goes away because of the provable assestation.

 # Q&A section Private Key Management

 ## **Q: What difference does the Autonomic Architecture of the KERI Identity System make?